-Team Instruction Project (TIP) (15%)-Students will work in teams of 3-4 to collaborate on a set of instructions for MOW.
-Teams will create team contracts for handling students who fail to do their work as well for setting team expectations.
+Team Instruction Project (TIP) (20%)- Teams will create team contracts for handling students who fail to do their work as well for setting team expectations.
 If a team member fails to complete their part of the work on time, the rest of the team must complete the work or risk a lower grade, but the team can vote (if written into the contract) to remove the team member from the team.
 The removed team member will then be responsible for doing an entire project individually, and it will be due on the same day as the team project.